Persian Cossack Brigade: Turning point

-Assassination of Nasir-ed-Din Shah
+Assassination of Naser-ed-Din Shah

-The first major event involving the Brigade arose from the assassination of their founder, Nasir-ed-Din Shah on May 1, 1896.
+The first major event involving the brigade arose from the assassination of their founder, Naser-ed-Din Shah on May 1, 1896.
 Chaos broke loose as different factions sought to take power, and mobs rampaged in the streets.
 The police were unable to control them and the regular army could not be relied upon to do so.
-Kosagovskij was given free rein by the Prime Minister Amin os-Soltan to “Act in accordance with your own understanding and wisdom.”
-Kosagovskij quickly mobilized the brigade and had them occupy the whole of Tehran in order to keep order in the city.
-The Brigade also became involved in intrigues between different factions of the Persian government.
+Kosagovskij was given free rein by the Prime Minister Amin os-Soltan to "Act in accordance with your own understanding and wisdom."
+Kosagovskij quickly mobilized the brigade and had them occupy the whole of Tehran to keep order in the city.
+The brigade also became involved in intrigues between different factions of the Iranian government.
 Nayeb os-Saltenah, the local commander of the forces in Tehran was likely to seize power from the legitimate heir, Mozaffar ad-Din Shah, who was in Tabriz.
-Kosagovski, backed by the Brigade, the Russians and British, warned Saltenah that only Mozaffar ad-Din Shah would be recognized as the legitimate heir.
+Kosagovski, backed by the brigade, the Russians and British, warned Saltenah that only Mozaffar ad-Din Shah would be recognized as the legitimate heir.
 On June 7, 1896, Mozaffar ad-Din Shah entered Tehran escorted by the Cossacks.
-The Brigade on this date established themselves as kingmakers and in the future would serve as important tools for both the Russians and the Shah in maintaining control of Persia.
-Russian influence inside Persia expanded tremendously as the Brigade was able to exert massive control in internal Persian politics and intrigues.
+The brigade on this date established themselves as kingmakers and in the future would serve as important tools for both the Russians and the Shah in maintaining control of Iran.
+Russian influence inside Iran expanded tremendously as the brigade was able to exert massive control in internal Iranian politics and intrigues.

 As the brigade was numerically enlarging and drastically growing in military strength, eventually civilian volunteers were also accepted into its ranks, including members of ethnic and religious minorities.
-For example, from the mid-1890s until 1903, the highest-ranking Persian officer in the brigade was the chief of staff, Martiros Khan Davidkhanian, an Armenian from New Julfa, near Isfahan, who had been educated at the Lazarevskiĭ Institute, a secondary school for Armenians founded in Moscow by an Armenian merchant.
+For example, from the mid-1890s until 1903, the highest-ranking Iranian officer in the brigade was the chief of staff, Martiros Khan Davidkhanian, an Armenian from New Julfa, near Isfahan, who had been educated at the Lazarevskiĭ Institute, a secondary school for Armenians founded in Moscow by an Armenian merchant.

-By 1903 the Brigade was reported to have grown to 1,500 men, with 200 Russian officers.
-This proportion of officers to other ranks was far higher than the one to thirty ratio that was usual in armies of that period and was regarded with concern by contemporary British commentators, who noted that the Brigade was effectively under the direct control of the Imperial Russian Legation in Tehran.
-The Brigade itself now included cavalry, infantry and artillery elements.
-It was independent of the regular Persian Army and under the command of a colonel of the Russian General Staff with the local rank of Field Marshal.
-The Persian rank and file were paid regularly on a monthly basis, at a cost amounting to 40,000 roubles.
+By 1903 the brigade was reported to have grown to 1,500 men, with 200 Russian officers.
+This proportion of officers to other ranks was far higher than the one to thirty ratio that was usual in armies of that period and was regarded with concern by contemporary British commentators, who noted that the brigade was effectively under the direct control of the Imperial Russian Legation in Tehran.
+The brigade itself now included cavalry, infantry and artillery elements.
+It was independent of the regular Iranian Army and under the command of a colonel of the Russian General Staff with the local rank of Field Marshal.
+The Iranian rank and file were paid regularly on a monthly basis, at a cost amounting to 40,000 roubles.